 There are many ways businesses can raise funding but getting a business loan is definitely one of the quickest.
 If you’re looking for a business loan and your stuck comparing lenders and yo-yo-ing between FAQ pages, there are three essentials things you should know so you can find and secure the best possible loan for your business.

 You can think of interest as the cost of borrowing.
 Another way to think of interest is as the amount a lender earns on the money you borrow.
-Interest rates matter because they determine the cost of a loan and whether it’s value for money.
+Interest rates matter because they determine the cost of a loan and whether it’s value for money (interest rate should always be lower than a shorter credit facility like a business credit card, always watch out for high interest rates).

 Even a small change in an interest rate can make a big difference to the total cost of a business loan.
 Thus it’s always best to seek the lowest interest rate.